 If you’re planning to fly to Banff, the closest airport is located in Calgary, within an easy 90-minute drive.
 Frequent airport transfer services are available between Calgary International Airport and local hotels.
 Our reservations specialists can book these transfers for you as part of your vacation package.

-Car rentals are also available if prefer more freedom to explore at your own pace and the chance to stay in both Banff and Lake Louise during your week-long vacation.
+Car rentals are also available if you prefer more freedom to explore at your own pace, and the chance to stay in both Banff and Lake Louise during your week-long vacation.

 Whatever your taste and budget, you’re spoilt for choice with accommodation options in Banff and Lake Louise, from luxurious castles and comfy condos to budget-friendly hotels.
 Insider tip: the early bird really does get the worm here.
 It pays to book early to get the best options and the best prices.

 Once you’ve arrived at your hotel, your lift tickets will be ready to collect at check-in (if purchased 3+days in advance).

 Ski & snowboard rentals

 Collect your rental gear (skis, snowboards, boots and more) from the SkiBig3 Adventure Hub, then you’re ready to hit the snow the next day.